 came with me to the movie.
 That sounds better and is

-indeed correct-- the rules don't change just because there's another
+indeed correct-- the pronouns used for the part of speech don't change just because there's another

 person.
 So the sentence should be Bob

-it's generally considered proper to put the other person before "me" or
+always put the other person or entity before the "me" or

 Us and We